-First, reentering material threatens infrastructure and people, potentially leaving a wake of destruction on Earth's surface that, although sounding like science fiction, occurs far more frequently than commonly believed.
-For example, in 1978 a Russian spy satellite (Cosmos 954) failed to separate from its nuclear reactor before reentry, littering the Canadian arctic with radioactive debris when it crashed.
-In 1979 the American Skylab space station descended uncontrolled, striking parts of western Australia.
-More recently, four solid rocket motors have crash-landed in Uruguay, Saudi Arabia, Thailand, and Argentina since 2001.4 Second, the International Space Station is also frequently at risk of damage, placing in danger the lives of astronauts on board and in transit.
-By some estimates, over the course of a typical mission, space shuttles confronted a 1-in-250 chance of suffering catastrophic damage from a high-velocity micrometeor or piece of debris.5 In the course of 100 missions, that risk would reach a cumulative 33 percent-an admittedly dramatic but illustrative assessment.6 Finally, space junk could disable a host of satellites critical to global commerce, national defense, international navigation, and agriculture.
+First, reentering material threatens infrastructure and people, potentially leaving a wake of destruction on Earth's surface that, while sounding like science fiction, occurs far more frequently than is commonly believed.
+For example, in 1978, a Russian spy satellite (Cosmos 954) failed to separate from its nuclear reactor before reentry.
+Consequently, the Canadian arctic was littered with radioactive debris from the satellite crash.
+In 1979, the American Skylab space station descended uncontrolled, striking parts of Western Australia.
+More recently, four solid rocket motors crash-landed in Uruguay, Saudi Arabia, Thailand, and Argentina since 2001.
+Second, the International Space Station is also frequently at risk of damage, placing in danger the lives of astronauts onboard and in transit.
+By some estimates, over the course of a typical mission, space shuttles faced the risk of a 1-in-250 chance of being catastrophically damaged by a high-velocity micrometeor or piece of debris.
+In the course of 100 missions, that risk would reach a cumulative 33 percent-an admittedly dramatic but illustrative assessment.
+Finally, space junk has the potential to disable a host of satellites critical to global commerce, national defense, international navigation, and agriculture.

-So why not simply launch the space vacuums and clean up the mess we have made?
+So why not simply send up the space vacuums and clean up the mess we have made?
 As with many international crises, the solution to this issue is far more complicated than the circumstances that created it.
 A host of legal, political, and technical considerations persist in making space debris a topic of frustration.
-Everyone agrees that something must be done; very few agree on just exactly what that something is.
+Everyone agrees something must be done; very few agree on just what exactly that something is.
 Preventing the creation of future debris has been a rallying point for a number of spacefaring nations.
-However, it is a Band-Aid fix to a still-growing problem, albeit one that encourages greater utilization of technology and personal responsibility among agencies the world over.
+However, it is a Band-Aid fix to a still growing problem, albeit a fix that encourages greater utilization of technology and personal responsibility among agencies the world over.
 Still, as long as trash continues to clutter the skies, the risk to national security and economy will persist.
-Some observers, such as Donald Kessler, a physicist with the National Aeronautics and Space Administration (NASA), even suggest an instance of critical mass at which time the abundance of debris material in LEO could cascade into perpetual chain-reaction accidents-a phenomenon known as the Kessler syndrome.7 Reports circulated by NASA's Johnson Space Center support at least some aspect of Kessler's theory: even had all launches stopped in 2005, the preexisting cloud of orbital trash at the time was large enough to continue creating debris faster than atmospheric drag could remove it.8 Thus, although attempts at debris mitigation are critical to having some effect on long-term sources of debris from ASAT explosions and ejected mission modules, such limited efforts do not offer a solution to the wider problem.
-The overall clutter of catalogued debris likely would continue to increase even if satellite launches stopped tomorrow.
-Clearly, something must be done-but what?
+Some observers, like National Aeronautics and Space Administration (NASA) physicist Donald Kessler, even suggest an instance of critical mass at which time the abundance of debris material in LEO could cascade into perpetual chain-reaction accidents.
+This phenomenon has been termed the Kessler syndrome.
+Reports being circulated by NASA's Johnson Space Center support at least some aspect of Kessler's theory; even had all launches stopped in 2005, the preexisting cloud of orbital trash was, at the time, large enough to continue creating debris faster than atmospheric drag could remove it.8 Thus, while attempts at debris mitigation are critical to positively impacting long-term sources of debris from ASAT explosions and ejected mission modules, such limited attempts do not offer a solution to the wider problem.
+The overall clutter of catalogued debris would likely continue to increase even if satellite launches stopped tomorrow; something must be done.
+But what?